GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 0 and the first good ground spectrum is number 2. ie. there are two panel spectra at the start of line 1 (spec=0 and 1), followed by the first ground (spec=2).<BR><BR>
-<LI>The BRDF correction requires a separate directory and a new window on VDI.
+<LI>The BRDF correction should be calculated in a separate directory and a new
+window on VDI.
-Do NOT use a window where you have already typed 'module load dea' because it needs slightly different modules.
+Do NOT use a window where you have already typed 'module load dea' because the BRDF calculation needs slightly different modules.
 In this example, the directory '/g/data/u46/users/aw3463/GuyByrne/calval/brdf' is used (a copy is also in this repo under the <B>brdf</B> directory).
 Once you have created your own directory and you have changed into that directory, type the following to copy over the required files:<BR><BR>
         > cp /g/data/u46/users/aw3463/GuyByrne/calval/brdf/* .<BR><BR>
 </OL>